mishalzaman/mishalzaman.github.io/_posts/ruby_on_rails/2019-10-29-a-restful-approach.md

 layout: post
 ---

-I was reading about an approach DHH takes when structuring his controllers in a RESTful way.
-He basically states that everytime they make a new action, they create a new controller.
-The controller would then only utilize RESTful CRUD actions such as `index`, `show`, `new`, `edit` etc. I thought this was an interesting approach.
-One that enforces seperations of concern by creating a more uniform controller structure.
+I recently read an article that explained how we can fully utlize a RESTful approach to structuring controllers.
+The main theme was the uniformaity of code, I.e. a controller should only be concerned with how it utlizes REST's CRUD actions to change the state of a process.
+Therefore creating a seperation of concern within the controllers themselves.

 ## How it works